 During the reign of Empress Elizabeth, Maximilian Benjamin’s daughter Sarah Elizabeth, Baroness de Bridoire (1733-1817) had become friends with Countess Catherine Vorontsova (1743-1810), a young well-educated intellectual woman who had recently married Prince Mikhail Ivanovich Dashkov (1736–1764) a wealthy Russian nobleman and became Princess Ekaterina Romanova Vorontsova-Dashkova.
 The two women studied mathematics together under teachers from the University of Moscow.
 At the time, women were not allowed to study at the University itself.

 They shared some teachers with a German girl from, at the time, a minor German noble family who had been sent to relatives in Moscow.
-Sarah and Ekaterina became friends very quickly with the girl, Princess Sophie Friederike Auguste von Anhalt-Zerbst-Dornburg, (1729-1796) who was groomed to become the future wife of Charles Peter Ulrich of Schleswig-Holstein-Gottorp (1728-1762) whom Empress Elizabeth selected to be her successor, thus assuring the Romanov rule, as Czar Peter III.
+Sarah and Ekaterina became friends with the girl very quickly.
+She was Princess Sophie Friederike Auguste von Anhalt-Zerbst-Dornburg, (1729-1796) who was groomed to become the future wife of Charles Peter Ulrich of Schleswig-Holstein-Gottorp (1728-1762) whom Empress Elizabeth selected to be her successor, thus assuring the Romanov rule, as Czar Peter III.

-A fourth female who had joined their tight circle almost at the end of their studies was Baroness Lyudmila Alexandra Stroganov Ushakova, of Nizhniy Novgorod, the 23-year-old daughter of Alexander Sergeyevich Stroganov (1733–1811), an early Russian industrialist and an essential member of the local and national government.
-He was also an assistant to the Russian Ministry of the Interior, operating a pervasive domestic and international secret service.
+A fourth female who had joined their tight circle almost at the end of their studies was Baroness Lyudmila Alexandra Stroganov Ushakova, of Nizhniy Novgorod.
+She was the 23-year-old daughter of Alexander Sergeyevich Stroganov (1733–1811), an early Russian industrialist and an important member of the local and national government.
+He was an assistant to the Russian Ministry of the Interior, operating a pervasive domestic and international secret service.
 The Stroganov family members were prominent in the Arts and Sciences during the reign of Empress Elizabeth and the future Empress Catherine the Great.
 They contributed significantly to the extensive collection of paintings and sculptures accumulated by the Russian state during that period.

 The public building projects and the wars during Elizabeth’s reign had, despite creative money manipulations, resulted in a financial crisis.
-Elizabeth had squandered most of Russia’s immense wealth, amazed by Peter the Great on the seven-year war (1754-1763) against Prussia.
-When Elizabeth’s death, Peter III inherited the empire, he had to deal with this significant financial crisis.
-Peter spoke rather poorly Russian and had a problem with his legitimacy, being challenged by the local Russian aristocracy.
-Even though he was Anna Petrovna’s son, the elder surviving daughter of Peter the Great, his German ancestry was held against him.
+Elizabeth had squandered most of Russia’s immense wealth, amassed by Peter the Great on the seven-year war (1754-1763) against Prussia.
+When Empress Elizabeth died, Peter III inherited the empire.
+He had to deal with a significant political and financial crisis.
+Peter spoke rather poorly Russian and had a problem with his legitimacy His German origin was being challenged by the local Russian aristocracy.
+Even though he was Anna Petrovna’s, the elder surviving daughter of Peter the Great’s son, his German ancestry was held against him.

-Sarah Elizabeth, Countess Bridoire, wrote many letters secretly smuggled to her former Bernese nanny, Roberta von Alleman, and relatives in France, where she described the Russian court situation under Empress Elizabeth after her death about Peter III.
-She explained how the newly installed Empress Catherina disliked her husband and thought that Peter III was unfit to rule, stupid and drunk.
+Sarah Elizabeth, Countess Bridoire, wrote many letters secretly smuggled to her former Bernese nanny, Roberta von Alleman, and relatives in France, where she described the Russian court situation under Empress Elizabeth and after her death, about Peter III.
+She explained how the newly installed Empress Catherina disliked her husband and thought that Peter III was unfit to rule, a useless, stupid and constantly drunk man.

 Besides his drinking, Peter III had quite liberal views about the modern state that included progressive reforms.
 During his short reign, he proclaimed religious freedom, unheard of at the time.
-He also encouraged education, sought to modernize the Russian army, and abolished the powerful secret police, infamous for its extreme violence.
-He made it illegal for landowners to kill their serfs without going to court.
-Tampering with the secret police brought about the Russian aristocracy’s animosity, especially Count Grigory Grigoryevich Orlov (1734–1783), a favorite of Empress Catherine and possibly one of her early lovers.
+He also encouraged education, sought to modernize the Russian army, and abolished the powerful secret police which was infamous for its extreme violence.
+He also made it illegal for landowners to kill their serfs without going to court.
+Tampering with the secret police brought about the Russian aristocracy’s animosity, especially Count Grigory Grigoryevich Orlov’s (1734–1783), a favorite of Empress Catherine and possibly one of her early lovers.

-Moreover, the increasing financial instability of Russia has aggravated through Peter III’s political strategies.
-Peter II I’s eccentricities and policies included a great admiration for the Prussian King Frederik II.
+The increasing financial instability of Russia was aggravated through Peter III’s political strategies.
+Peter III’s eccentricities and policies was governed by a great admiration for the Prussian King Frederik II.
 This alienated the Russian nobility groups that Catherine had cultivated.
 In July 1762, barely six months after becoming emperor, Catherine and her conspirators decided the time had come to remove her estranged husband Peter III from the throne.
 On July 11, 1762, she had herself crowned by the clergy under the protection of her Ismailovsky regiment at the Semenovsky Barracks as the sole occupant of the Russian throne and then proceeded to arrest her husband, forcing him to sign a document of abdication.
 She then sent Peter III to the Ropsha palace, where Alexei Orlov, the younger brother to Grigory Orlov, killed him.

 Sarah Elizabeth, Countess Bridoire, heard of Peter III’s death and the elevation of Catherine the Great to the throne through her friend Countess Catherine Vorontsova Dashkova, in a letter she received from her, dated July 20, 1762.

-Her father’s position was improved with Catherine becoming the ruling monarch since Russia, more than anything, had to recover from the financial problems caused by the seven-year war and by the changes of alliances that Peter III brought about.
+Sarah Elizabeth’s father’s position was improved with Catherine becoming the ruling monarch since Russia, more than anything, had to recover from the financial problems caused by the seven-year war and by the change of alliances that Peter III’s short rule had brought about.

 On October 23, 1762, Baroness Lyudmila Alexandra Stroganov Ushakova, of Nizhniy Novgorod, the 23-year-old daughter of Alexander Sergeyevich Stroganov, married David Frederic Rudolph Jacques Goldman-Heimers, Baron de Bridoire (1731-1815).
 From all records, it appeared to be a happy marriage that produced three surviving children.

 A few generations later, my aunt, Nadia Ludmilla Ophelia, Stroganov-Ushakova, lives in Cognac, in a château which her forefathers acquired at the end of the 30 year’s war in 1648.
-Her family had the house as a European summer residence.
-Besides the family’s extensive Russian interests, they became a large producer of eau-de-vie spirits, wine, and Cognac.
+Her family bought the house as a European summer residence.
+Besides the family’s extensive Russian interests, they became a large producer of eaux-de-vie spirits, wine, and Cognac.

 My aunty Nadia, whose full name is Nadia Ludmilla Ophelia, Stroganov-Ushakova, the Grand Duchess of Nizhniy Novgorod, is now, in 2017, 106 years old.
-In 1911 in Russia, she was born in Yekaterinburg, which used to be known as Sverdlovsk until 1990.
+She was born on August 10th, 1911, in Yekaterinburg in Russia.
+The town used to be known as Sverdlovsk until 1990.

-The town where the aristocratic title is based was for a considerable time during the Soviet era, also known as Gorky.
+The town where the aristocratic title is based was for a considerable time, during the Soviet era, also known as Gorky.
 Nadia came to France in 1925, and she is the last surviving member of her direct family.
 Nadia’s older sister Veronica, Aleksandra, Livia, Catherina Stroganov-Ushakova, the Grand Duchess of Nizhniy Novgorod, (1882-1971), died in a car crash near Paris.
 Veronica, Aleksandra was 30 years older than Nadia.
-The older sister was born when her mother was 16, while Nadia was born when her German-born mother, Princess Amalia Augusta of Saxony, was 45.
+The older sister Veronica was born when her mother was 16, while Nadia was born when her German-born mother, Princess Amalia Augusta of Saxony, was 45.
 Veronica-Aleksandra and Nadia came from an immensely wealthy family, the Stroganov-Ushakov’s, that can be followed back to the 15th century.
-The mother of the two girls, Veronica and Nadia, Princess Catherina-Amelia, died in Moscow, aged 49, in July 1915 of diphtheria.
+The mother of the two girls, Veronica and Nadia, Princess Catherina-Amelia, died in July 1915 in Moscow, aged 49, of diphtheria.

 Both Johanna and Alexandra made Firsts in their final exams in Chemistry and Biology in 1905.
 But the University of Oxford would not award them a degree because they were women.
-The University of Zurich, founded in 1833, allowed women to study but, since 1866, enabled women to get doctoral degrees.
+The University of Zurich, founded in 1833, allowed women to study and since 1866, enabled women to get doctoral degrees.
 Therefore, Alexandra and Johanna went in 1906 to Switzerland and entered the University of Zurich to pursue medical studies.
-They both qualified as doctors and obtained their Ph.D. in 1912.
+They both qualified as medical doctors and obtained their MD and Ph.D. in 1912.

 Even though they came from two very different religious backgrounds, Johanna was Jewish, Alexandra was Russian Orthodox, they both grew up in a secular environment, where religious teaching was of negligible importance.